plugpress-io/cf7-styler-for-divi/readme.txt

     <li><strong>Fluent Forms Module:</strong> Enhance Fluent Forms within Divi Builder.
 Access intuitive tools and design options for comprehensive form customization.</li>

-    <li><strong>User-Friendly Interface:</strong> The Contact Form Styler for Divi is intuitive and requires no coding knowledge to create professional-looking forms that enhance your website.</li>
+    <li><strong>User-Friendly Interface:</strong> The Divi Form Styler for Divi is intuitive and requires no coding knowledge to create professional-looking forms that enhance your website.</li>
 </ul>

-Experience the perfect blend of design and functionality with Contact Form Styler for Divi Builder.
+Experience the perfect blend of design and functionality with Divi Form Styler for Divi Builder.
 Our plugin empowers you to customize forms directly within the Divi builder - no shortcodes, no limitations, just a seamless experience that makes your website stand out.

 == Installation ==